24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 TIP 05: CHARITY DONATION INSTEAD OF CHRISTMAS CARDS

-TIP 06: FINISHING ENERGY INSTEAD OF STARTING ENERGY
+TIP 06: FINISHING ENERGY

 I like the fresh start that the New Year brings.
 I never start a new project in December: I spend the end of the year finishing projects, tying up loose ends, and generally organising my writing and business so I can tackle new projects with a clear head in January.
-December is also when I tackle the business and life admin tasks I’ve been putting off for a while.
-Probably since January.
+December is also when I tackle the business and life admin tasks I’ve been putting off for a while: probably since January.

 TIP 07: DON’T TRUST SOCIAL MEDIA